canonical/hotsos/defs/README.md

 A handler loads yaml definitions as a tree structure, with leaf nodes expressing the checks.
 This structure supports property inheritance so that globals may be defined and superseded at any level.
-As a recap:
+In summary:

- * Top directory uses the name of the plugin the checks belong to e.g.
+ * Top directory shares its name with the plugin the checks belong to e.g.
    [openstack](scenarios/openstack).
  * Sub levels contain definitions which can be organised using any combination of files and directories e.g. you could put all definitions in